 I should have gained altitude slowly, taking small halts for better acclimatisation.

-If I had come back from the last checkpoint because army personnel asked, there would have been a scar in my heart for not achieving my dream.
+If I had come back from the last checkpoint because army personnel asked, there would have been a scar on my heart for not achieving my dream.
 But it was a risk I took when I wasn’t in my complete consciousness.

-As per Hindu religion, we believe that Lord Shiva resides in the Himalayan mountains (Mt Kailash), and I believe in it.
+As per the Hindu religion, we believe that Lord Shiva resides in the Himalayan mountains (Mt Kailash), and I believe in it.
 For me, the voice that I heard was from Lord Shiva, and he is the one who saved me.
 Probably I felt the holiness and felt his presence at the lake – That is why I must have cried.